crossplane/docs/content/knowledge-base/guides/troubleshoot.md

 #### Providers

 You can use install providers in two ways: `configuration.pkg.crossplane.io` and `provider.pkg.crossplane.io`.
 You can use either one to install providers with no functional differences to providers themselves.
 If you define a `configuration.pkg.crossplane.io` object, Crossplane creates a `provider.pkg.crossplane.io` object and manages it.
-Refer to [this guide](https://github.com/crossplane/crossplane/blob/master/docs/concepts/packages.md) for more information about Crossplane Packages.
+Refer to [the Packages documentation]({{<ref "/master/concepts/packages">}}) for more information about Crossplane Packages.

 If you are experiencing provider issues, steps below are a good starting point.